 EHS may also make a discretionary Matching Contribution.
 Employer Matching Contributions are made on a pay period basis and will only be made for pay periods in which there is an employee contribution to the Plan.
 For the 2016 plan year Elliot Health System will match 50% for the first 4% of compensation deferred.
 These contributions are immediately vested.
 If you are employed in a Per Diem status, you are not eligible for Matching Contributions.

 Employer Core and Matching Contributions are subject to change in the future.

 You are always 100% vested in the contributions YOU choose to defer, as well as the Elliot Health System Employer Matching Contributions.
 These contributions cannot be forfeited.

 You must have five years of Vesting Service to be 100% vested in the Employer Core Contributions.
-You obtain one Year of Vesting Service if you work 1,000 hours in a Fiscal Year (July 1 – June 30).
+You obtain one Year of Vesting Service if you work 1,000 hours in a Calendar Year (July 1 – June 30).
 The Employer Core Contribution has the following vesting schedule: